Lhourquin/Kalu-notes-hub/protocols/tcp-ip/readme.md

   |24-bit block | 10.0.0.0 0 - 10.255.255.255 | 16 777 216 | 10.0.0.0/8 (255.0.0.0)| 24 bits | 8 bits | single class A network |
   |20-bit block | 172.16.0.0 - 172.31.255.255 | 1 048 576 | 172.16.0.0/12 (255.240.0.0)| 20 bits | 12 bits | 16 contiguous class B networks |
   |16-bit block | 192.168.0.0 - 192.168.255.255 | 65 536 | 192.168.0.0/16 (255.255.0.0)| 16 bits | 16 bits | 256 contiguous class C networks |

+* These 3 ranges of addresses are not available in public, not routable on the internet, menaning that any device using these IPs can't communicate directly with the internet without some form of translation (like NAT)

+* Reserved, so they will never be assigned by an Internet Service Provider (ISP) to a public-facing device or server.

+Example:

+* A web server on the internet will never have an IP like 192.168.1.100 because that's in the private IP range.
+It would have a public IP like 203.0.113.5 instead.

+## Switch and ARP (Address Resolution Protocol)

+* Switches are layer 2 networking
+* Switches contain MAC Address Tables
+* ARP - Address Resolution Protocol - Resolves MAC address to IP Address
+* Example - Run: arp -a (this command that give us the IP addresses and all the MAC addresses for any communication that this computer has seen, that's not necessarily all the computers that are on the network, but all the computers, that this computer has seen.)

+## TCP ports

+* Port is like a door, an entry point to access to a specific type of service running on the same IP address, standard port exist for specific protocol who run service.
+* Each services listen on a specific port number, so that incoming data can be directed to the correct application
+* IP address to locate the device, port number to access a specific service on that device
+* Ports ensure that multiple services can run on the same IP address without confusion
+* By assiging specific ports to different services, the system can direct network traffic correctly.
+* 192.168.1.1:8080
+* Every Protocol uses a TCP Port.
+* These are generally preconfigured, but can be manually set.
+* SMTP - 25
+* HTTP - 80
+* HTTPS - 443
+* FTP - 20
+* SSH - 22

+> [!WARNING]
+> Open ports can also be potential entry points for attackers, so it's important to close unnecessary ports or use a firewall to manage access.

+## Routers and Default Gateways

+* Routers Connect Network Together: router is a device that connect different networks together, typically your local network (LAN) to the internet (WAN)
+* Within local network, devices can communicate directly with each other (using switches and IP addresses), but when a device needs to send data to different network (like accessing a website on the internet),it needs the router to handle that communication.

+* The Defaults Gateway is the Router a Host communicates with is a computer cannot be found on the LAN.
+* The default gateway essentially the IP address of the router on your local network (LAN) that serves as the access point to other network, like the internet
+* When a computer (or host) on your network tries to communicate with a device or service that isn't on the local network, it sends the traffic to the **default gateway** (the router), which forwards it to the correct destination.
+* Example : In a home network, your computer has an IP address like 192.168.1.10, your router (default gateway) has an IP address like 192.168.1.1.
+When your computer tries to access a website (say 8.8.8.8) it doesn't know how to reach it directly, so it sends the request to the **default gateway** (192.168.1.1), which forwards the request to the internet.
+* The default gateway acts as the **doorway out of your local network** to the broader internet (or other network)
+* If the router ( default gateway) is misconfigured or unavailable, devices on your local network won't be able to communicate with anything outside the network.

+## Modems